austinbaccus/Forza-X360-IO/README.md

-# Blender Forza Xbox 360 Era Importer
+# Forza Studio
-Blender addon for importing 3D models and materials from Forza Xbox 360 era games.
+A Blender addon for porting racetracks, 3D models, and materials out of Forza and into Blender.

 ### Supported resources
 * Tracks